Robert Prosinečki: Loan to Oviedo

+Barcelona

-The arrival of his manager from Oviedo, Radomir Antić to Atlético Madrid motivated Atlético to reach an agreement with Real Madrid to whom Prosinečki was still contracted to.
-However, FC Barcelona interfered in the operation and presented Zoran Vekić, the Croatian's agent, with a better offer.
+The summer 1995 arrival of Radomir Antić to Atlético Madrid motivated Atlético to reach an agreement with Real Madrid, whom Prosinečki was still contracted to.
+However, Barcelona stepped in by presenting Zoran Vekić, the Croatian's agent, with a better offer.
 While the interest of the Colchoneros was made public, the other bid was not leaked to the press.
-At the end, Prosinečki became a free agent, he rejected Atlético and signed on 20 July 1995 to FC Barcelona with a contract of €3 million for three seasons, plus two optional.
+At the end, Prosinečki became a free agent, he rejected Atlético and signed on 20 July 1995 to Barcelona with a contract of €3 million for three seasons, plus two optional.
 Ramón Mendoza did not want his eternal rival to take the midfielder free, but the bad economic situation of Real Madrid precipitated his departure.

-In Barcelona he suffered muscle injuries again that made him miss the first part of the season.
+In Barcelona, he suffered muscle injuries again that made him miss the first part of the season.
 By the time he recovered, coach Johan Cruyff did not trust him and relegated him to the substitution bench, so he only played 19 games in the 1995–96 season.

-The following season, manager Bobby Robson reduced Prosinečki to friendly matches.
+The following season, 1996–97, new manager Bobby Robson reduced Prosinečki to friendly matches.
 After this, Prosinečki wanted to leave.
+On 14 December 1996, he was sold to Sevilla for €1.67 million.

+Sevilla

-On 14 December 1996, he was bought by Sevilla for €1.67 million.
-He played for the club for the rest of the season and was always a first choice pick for the team.
+Prosinečki spent the rest of the 1996-97 season in Sevilla and was always a first choice pick for the team.

 Croatia Zagreb

 In 1997, he returned home to play for Croatia Zagreb (Dinamo's name at the time) for a fee of €2.5 million.
 His arrival was very well received by the fans and meant the return of the midfielder to the club where he began his professional career.

-During his first season, he won the double with the team and reached the third round in the UEFA Cup, where Prosinečki's performances where a key factor to victory against MTK Hungária and Grasshopper.
+During his first season, he won the double with the team and reached the UEFA Cup third round, where Prosinečki's performances where a key factor to victory against MTK Hungária and Grasshopper.

-The next two seasons saw Prosinečki lead as captain one of the best generations of Dinamo Zagreb, winning the league twice and playing in the UEFA Champions League also two seasons in a row.
+The next two seasons saw Prosinečki lead as captain one of the best generations of Dinamo Zagreb, winning the league twice and playing in the UEFA Champions League in consecutive seasons.
 In their European campaign, Dinamo reached their best result in the competition.
 Prosinečki will be remembered by the fans most notably for his performances against Celtic and Manchester United.